CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/delegates/how-to-invoke-a-delegate-method.md

 ---
-title: 'Procédure : Appeler une méthode déléguée (Visual Basic)' ms.date: 07/20/2015 ms.assetid: b56866ae-abf9-4a5a-a855-486359455e9c
+title: 'Comment : appeler une méthode déléguée' ms.date: 07/20/2015
+ms.assetid: b56866ae-abf9-4a5a-a855-486359455e9c
-ms.openlocfilehash: c2bdb65c9d060e854db3319e4aa5b2e93b9681af
+ms.openlocfilehash: 520bacfbe6103490e0459cd5af149c1d55a8fce4
-ms.sourcegitcommit: f20dd18dbcf2275513281f5d9ad7ece6a62644b4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/30/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68629588"
+ms.locfileid: "74345262"
 ---
-# <a name="how-to-invoke-a-delegate-method-visual-basic"></a>Procédure : Appeler une méthode déléguée (Visual Basic)
+# <a name="how-to-invoke-a-delegate-method-visual-basic"></a>Comment : appeler une méthode déléguée (Visual Basic)

-Cet exemple montre comment associer une méthode à un délégué, puis comment appeler cette méthode via le délégué.

-### <a name="create-the-delegate-and-matching-procedures"></a>Créer le délégué et les procédures de correspondance
+This example shows how to associate a method with a delegate and then invoke that method through the delegate.

+### <a name="create-the-delegate-and-matching-procedures"></a>Create the delegate and matching procedures

-1. Créez un délégué nommé `MySubDelegate`.
+1. Create a delegate named `MySubDelegate`.

     ```vb
     Delegate Sub MySubDelegate(ByVal x As Integer)
     ```

-2. Déclarez une classe qui contient une méthode avec la même signature que le délégué.
+2. Declare a class that contains a method with the same signature as the delegate.

     ```vb
     Class class1